gatsby-uc/plugins/packages/gatsby-plugin-fastify/README.md

 > **THIS IS NOT TRUE FOR THIS PLUGIN**

 Because we're not using Express or Gatsby's own cloud offering functions will need to use Fastify's own [`Request`](https://www.fastify.io/docs/latest/Reference/Request/) and [`Reply`](https://www.fastify.io/docs/latest/Reference/Reply/) API.

-If you'd like to use Fastify with an _Express like_ API there are plugins for Fastify to do this, see their [docs on middleware](https://www.fastify.io/docs/latest/Reference/Middleware/).
-You'll need to use the exports provided in this package to write your own server implementation and add the correct plugins to support this.

-### Gatsby Reverse Proxy

 ### TypeScript